 Since the early decades of the nineteenth century a large number of local, national and United Kingdom craft and trade societies and unions have operated in Dublin.
 This guide, based mainly on an extensive survey of trade union records in union premises and institutions in Dublin, is an invaluable reference book.
-It includes outline histories, membership figures and descriptions of the records for 128 unions, as well as listing over 950 trade societies and unions that operated in Ireland until ε .
+It includes outline histories. membership figures and descriptions of the records for 128 unions, as well as listing over 950 trade societies and unions that operated in Ireland until c.
 1970.
 The trade union records listed in this volume illustrate not only the development of industrial relations, but also social, economic and industrial conditions throughout Ireland.
-ISBN 978-1-874280-06-4, xix + 328 pp, €15, paperback, 1996 Verse travesty in Restoration Ireland: 'Purgatorium Hibernicum', with 'The Fingallian Travesty' Andrew Carpenter, editor
+ISBN 978-1-874280-06-4, xix + 328 pp, €15, paperback, 1996 Literary sources The poems of Olivia Elder Andrew Carpenter, editor